Krishnamohan-Yerrabilli/Kubernetes-hands-on/README.md

 as if any pods(which we see in a bit), etcd holds our desired state data(YAML files which we see in a bit), and scheduler which schedules pods on available nodes.

+### Components of the Master Node

+#### API server

+API server acts like the heart of the cluster, without API services we can't interact with k8's cluster, The role of the API server is to communicate with other components in the cluster, such as scheduler, etcd, control manager, kubelet, kube-proxy it's mandatory to communicate to have API server in between them.